davegill/wrf-coop/README_user.md

 ### Checking NMM results

 Most developers do not anticipate sharing contributions with the NMM dynamical core.
 It is mandatory that the existing build of the NMM WRF model work with the new code, a peaceful co-existence.
 This is an example of negative testing: tests need to be undertaken to demonstrate that no harm has been done to the existing NMM WRF capabilities.
 This testing must be done inside the NMM container.
 A couple of NMM-specific environment variables are required to be set prior to the build.
+The ARW tests are much smaller than the NMM tests.
+While the ARW jobs are able to run with only 2 GB of memory, the NMM jobs use 8 GB.

 1. Build the NMM WRF code
 ```